Best Dog Breeds For Kids: Guide to Finding the Perfect Family Pet

 7. Collie

 Originally recognized by Lassie, Collies are caring, instinctual dogs.
-They naturally protect children, and love to run in herding games, which can provide a lot of physical activity for little kids.
-The only downside is that they need to be brushed often due to their long coat.
-As well, they are instinctual canines, so they generally thrive in gentle, loving environments
+They are instinctively child protective, and enjoy playing herding games, as these games can supply a large amount of physical activity for little children.
+The single negative aspect is that their coat is long and consequently they have to be brushed regularly.
+As well, they are instinctual canines, so they generally thrive in gentle, loving environments.

 • Gentle and Loving – Good-natured and caring around children